gitter-badger/luda/site/html/_patterns/tab.md

 ---
 title: Tab
-description: Learn how to create tabs in Luda.
+description: Tab navigations can be vertical or horizontal in Luda, let's see how to create them.
 ---

+## Introduction
+A tab navigation includes two parts, tab indicators and tab panes.
+Tab panes are used to wrap contents and tab indicators are used to control which tab pane to show.

 ## Vertical
-Add the class `.tab` to create a vertical tab.
+Add the class `.tab` to a container and wrap tab indicators and tab pages like the below example to create a vertical tab navigation.
 {% capture tab %}
 <div class="tab">
   <nav class="tab-indicators btns-x">